gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Providing Writers for capturing standard output an error during test execution
+### Providing Writers for capturing standard output and error during test execution

 Any messages emitted to standard output and error during test execution are captured in the `BuildResult`.
-There's not direct output of these streams to the console.
+There's no direct output of these streams to the console.
 This makes diagnosing the root cause of a failed test much harder.
 Users would need to print out the standard output or error field of the `BuildResult` to identify the issue.

 With this release, the `GradleRunner` API exposes methods for specifying `Writer` instances for debugging or purposes of further processing.